omerhakim/The-Movie-Data-Base/README.md

 <img src = "./images/image1.png" style = max width = 60% >

- On the other hand, and kind of expected, Correlation = 0.844 This is a correlation  for the sum of votes grouped by year.
+On the other hand, and kind of expected, Correlation between year of release and vote count is significant = 0.844 This is a correlation  for the sum of votes grouped by year.
 It shows :  more movies has been voted for and more counts were given for each movie.
 Recommendation:
 It is a good time for  the industry to focus on the marketing.